Options Available for Bulk Downloading Data from HTTPS with Earthdata Login

 where <uid> is your URS username and <password> is your URS password.
 Do not include the brackets <>.

 2. Create a cookie file.
 This will be used to persist sessions across individual cURL/WGET calls, making it more efficient.

 3. Use a WGET command to download your data.
 Example WGET command:

-As composed above, the wget request will download files from the specified directory to a directory on your machine.
-The directory on your machine will be have the title of the HTTPS host.
+As composed above, the WGET request will download files from the specified directory to a directory on your machine.
+The directory on your machine will have the title of the HTTPS host.
 For NSIDC, this will either be "n5eil01u.ecs.nsidc.org" or “daacdata.apps.nsidc.org”.

 -nd (or --no-directories),